top of page

 Not suffering is not enough.

-Learning the skills to not suffer your own thoughts and emotions (wisdom #4) is a fantastic accomplishment in life that many people around the world already do substantially achieve.
+Learning the skills to not suffer your own thoughts and emotions is a fantastic accomplishment in life that many people around the world already do substantially achieve.
+You can too.
 However, it is not a sufficient goal.
-It would be silly to simply learn to accept anything that happens to you
+It would be silly to simply learn to accept anything that happens to you during your life.

 Most of us wish to actually engage with life in a way that will maximize our ability to flourish as much as our unique circumstances will allow it.
-That means making choices about what unpleasant experiences and circumstances may be within our power to eliminate or improve... and then putting forth the appropriate effort to actually improve those things that we can.
+That means making choices about what unpleasant experiences and circumstances may be within your power to eliminate or improve... and then putting forth the appropriate effort to actually improve those things that you can.

 Try your best.

 By definition it is not possible for any of us to ever do more than our best.
 It is necessary to understand that "trying your best" is always a conditional statement.
 It depends on your available time, your current situational understanding, your available resources to help and a whole host of other parameters.
-Imperfect, or even terrible results, begin to lose their ability to emotionally devastate when you know, and understand, this wisdom: When you know that you really do always try your best.
+Imperfect, or even terrible results, begin to lose their ability to emotionally devastate when you know and understand this wisdom: When you know that you really do always try your best... and always have.

 You can--- you must re-evaluate everything about your life after your childhood.

 The childhood development years of our lives is handed to us by fate.
 We have no control over how well our parents or guardians raised us.
-We have no control over the safe or unsafe, under-pleasant or over-pleasant the circumstances were.
-For better or for worse the life views we develop in our childhood is hostage to all of this.
-But be clear, they are only life views.
-Do not assume they are even slightly correct even if you have fared well under them.
+We have no control over how safe or unsafe, how under-pleasant or over-pleasant the circumstances were.
+For better or for worse the "attitude about life" that you develop in your childhood is hostage to all of this.
+But be clear, they are merely attitudes: They can be changed in any direction you want once you are handed the reigns of control over your own life choices.

-Find ways to see everything fresh once you are financially independent.
-This is the point when you not only can--- but you actually should use the wisdoms in this list (and others) to repaint any part of your life at any point you no longer feel it is wise to merely accept the current colors and textures.
+Find ways to see everything freshly again once you are financially independent.
+This is the point when you not only can--- but you actually should use the wisdoms in this list (and others) to repaint any part of your life that doesn't feel wonderful to you.
+Find your own colors and textures.
 From this point on, stop blaming what may have been handed to you and start making the changes that are necessary to align with the life plans that you and you alone are now responsible for.

 Know your life goals and priorities.
 Keep an up-to-date life plan.

-It is not possible to actually succeed at trying your best (wisdom #7) unless you have a criteria against which to measure better and worse choices.
+It is not possible to actually succeed at trying your best unless you have criteria against which to measure better and worse choices!

-"You can sail a ship with no rudder; but no one can know where it's going to end up".
+"You can choose to sail a ship with no rudder; but no one can know where it's going to end up".

 Be sure you are sailing through your lifetime with the best possible map and compass.
-Your life plan, however vague or detailed, is the map and wisdom #14 is about reading your compass often enough and taking the necessary actions to course correct if possible.
-Wisdom #7 addresses the impossibility of anybody ever sailing a perfect straight-line between the milestones (ports) on their map.
+Your life plan, however vague or detailed, is the map against which you can always compare your current situation--- and thus make your best possible choices for course-corrections if needed.

 Know the insight of diversity.

-Diversity is not just race, sexual orientation and body morphology.
+Diversity is not just about race, sexual orientation and body morphology.
 Understanding diversity, with depth, is understanding in a deep way that everyone else in life is not a clone of you.
 Everyone has their own life history, intellectual inclinations, fears and priorities.
-Everybody else, NOT just you, is actually trying their best too (wisdom #7); even if they are behaving in a ways that feel obnoxious to you.
+Everybody else, NOT just you, is actually trying their best too; even if they are behaving in a ways that feel wrong-headed to you.

-As much as it makes us "feel smart" when we try to judge others, the fact is that nobody else is actually "an idiot" for their viewpoints, behaviors or actions.
-Hating or even just judging others makes it impossible to substantially achieve wisdom #4 because you are watering negative emotions within yourself that are seldom actually necessary in life.
+As much as it makes you "feel smart" when you try to judge others, the fact is that nobody else is actually "an idiot" for their viewpoints, behaviors or actions.

 Understand the difference between wants and needs.

-If you are prone to define too many things in life as "needs" you are truly dooming yourself to dissatisfaction (failing at wisdom #4 and thus also wisdom #3).
-Use a sharp mental knife to separate those lists... and then perhaps further prioritize the "wants" list with equal mercilessness into lessor and greater wants.
+If you are prone to define too many things in life as "needs" you are truly dooming yourself to dissatisfaction.
+Use a sharp mental knife when deciding what you put in each of those two lists... and then perhaps further prioritize the "wants" list with equal mercilessness into lessor and greater wants.

 This wisdom alone will reap huge emotional rewards.
 Combined with the others, it's difficult to not reach a much more pleasant place in your emotional life.